Anteex/drop2comp-v2/src/content/privatepolicy_ru.md

 Information we collect as you use Drop2comp, such as Log Data.
 "Log Data" is technical information that is automatically collected by us when you use Drop2comp, including:
 * Device Information.
 We collect device-specific information, such as the hardware model, operating system version, advertising identifier, unique application identifiers, unique device identifiers, browser type, language, wireless network, and mobile network information.
-* Metadata, which means information related to items you have made available through Drop2comp, such as the date, time or location that a shared files.
+* Metadata, which means information related to items you have made available through Drop2comp, such as the date, time or location that shared files.
 * Information Collected by Cookies and Other Technologies.
-Like most online services and mobile applications, we may use cookies and other technologies, such as web beacons, web storage, and unique advertising identifiers, to collect information about your activity, browser, and device.
+Like most online services and mobile applications, we may use cookies and other technologies, such as web storage, and unique advertising identifiers, to collect information about your activity, browser, and device.
 We may also use these technologies to collect information when you interact with services we offer through one of our partners, such as commerce features.
 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually remove or reject browser cookies through the settings on your browser or device.
 Keep in mind, though, that removing or rejecting cookies could affect the availability and functionality of our services.
 * The IP address of the device or internet service you use to access Drop2comp.

 _Information We Collect from Third Parties_